cheunste/csvdifftool/README.md

 - Copy the Folder "VarexpComparison" from "\\files.wosrpt.us\NCC-ACC\Stephen C\varexp\" to anywhere on PT1-SV-GEPORA (or any other machine on WOSRPT).
 This is where the latest version should be until further notice
-- Update the properties.xml file if needed (More on this in ABOUT_PROPERTIES)
+- Update the properties.xml file if needed (More on this in Properties)
 - Double click on the VarexpInterface.jar file
 - Click on the Old Config button and open up the PcVue 9 varexp file of your choosing